Research Projects

 PLSD

 The Prospective Lynch Syndromes Database (PLSD, previously: Prospective Lynch Syndrome Database) has been developed as an international, multicenter, prospective, observational study that aims to provide age and organ-specific cancer risks in Lynch syndrome according to gene and gender, estimates of survival after cancer and information on the effects of interventions.
 Supporting PLSD with statistical analyses and mathematical advice allows cancer risk information and clinical recommendations for diagnosis, prevention and treatment of Lynch syndrome carriers on a population level.
+Since 2024, I serve as a statistical advisor in the PLSD Scientific Advisory Board and as a Website Editor.

 Indicate